-The coating operations are located in a separate room that has six (6) spray booths.
-The coating operation is 1 - 10 hour shift per day.
+The coating operations are located in a separate room that has six (6) spray booths plus two (2) spray booths for miscellaneous foam gluing operations.
+The coating operation is still 1 shift, 10 hours per day.
 Acetone is used for clean-up and paint changes.
-Spray operations in the booths were occurring at the time of inspection.
+Spray operations in 3 of the booths were occurring at the time of inspection.
+At least two of the eight paint spray booths were operating simultaneously meeting the requirements in SC III.4.
 Foam medical aids were being sprayed.
 The foam parts arrive pre-cut and are coated manually.
 There are pressure pots in the booths for when unusual and low use colors are sprayed, and spray gun applicators are connected to the paint kitchen for high volume coatings.
-The spray guns are Binks 2100 applicators which appear to be conventional applicators.
-It is recommended that high volume low pressure (HVLP) applicators or air assisted airless applicators be used but this is not required by PTI 34-00A.
+The spray guns are Binks applicators marked high volume low pressure (HVLP) identification on the side of the spray guns.
 The booths have dry filters for particulate control which are changed at the end of the day, or if needed in the middle of the day, per a preventative maintenance (PM) schedule meeting the requirements in SC IV.1.